Watch me make this beautiful fruit tray from start to finish!

 - Use a slightly smaller platter with a lip- You want the fruit to look bountiful and overflowing.
-I usually go for rectangle or circle platters.
+I usually go for a rectangle or circle platters.
 Having lip on the platter holds in all those fruit juices.

-- Use fruit that is in season- There is nothing worse than having a gorgeous fruit platter that taste icky.
+- Use fruit that is in season- There is nothing worse than having a gorgeous fruit platter that tastes icky.
 Fall & winter fruit trays can be just as pretty and spring and summer fruit trays.

 - Do all the fruit dicing first, clean up the mess, and then do the arranging.
 It’s not fun trying to arrange while you’re cutting.
-Dicing fruit can be super juicy and sticky and it’s much better to work on clean surface.
+Dicing fruit can be super juicy and sticky and it’s much better to work on a clean surface.
 I clean up after I cut every fruit.

-Choosing flowers for a fruit tray: When choosing what flowers to use for your fruit tray stick with safe flowers that are ok if eaten and are pesticide free.
+Choosing flowers for a fruit tray: When choosing what flowers to use for your fruit tray stick with safe flowers that are ok if eaten and are pesticide-free.
 Now, nobody is gonna be eating these flower they are just for garnishing (or at least I’d hope not) but if they do, you want to make sure they’re not going to fall over and “get dead” (as my brother calls it) from some poisonous bloom.
 I like to use flowers like marigolds, pansies, and roses to name a few.
-They come is all kind of colors which is great.
+They come in all kinds of colors which is great.
 Or you can just go to your local nursery and tell them you want flowers that are safe for a food display.
 They will gladly point you in the right direction and you can choose colors to go with your theme.
 Note: Some of the flowers I used in the video are not recommended.
 I created this fruit tray for video purposes only so as soon as I was done taking pics of the tray, the flowers came off and the fruit went into a container.
 See how much I love you guys!